-Securities research analysts may establish and publish their own periodic projections for us.
-These projections may vary widely and may not accurately predict the results we actually achieve.
-Our share price may decline if our actual results do not match the projections of these securities research analysts.
+Independent securities research analysts may establish and publish their own periodic analysis of and projections relating to our operation and prospects.
+These analyses and projections may vary widely and may not accurately predict the results we actually achieve.
+Our share price may decline if our actual results do not match the analyses and projections of these securities research analysts.
 Similarly, if one or more of the analysts who write reports on us downgrades our stock or publishes inaccurate or unfavorable research about our business, our share price could decline.
 If one or more of these analysts ceases coverage of us or fails to publish reports on us regularly, our share price or trading volume could decline.